Rinku92/mini_project_1_hrk/linux_commands.md

 - It works the same across different platforms and Distributions
 - It is user-friendly.
 Hence, millions of Linux users love it and use it for their editing needs

+**Command Mode**

+This is what you’ll see when you open a file in vi.
+It looks like you can just start typing, but you can’t.
+Vi is a modal text editor, and it opens in command mode.

+In this mode, you can, move the cursor and cut, copy, paste the text.
+Position the cursor at the left or right side of the text you want to copy and press the v key.
+Move your cursor to select text, and then press y to copy the selected text or x to cut it.
+Position your cursor at the desired location and press the p key to paste the text you copied or cut.

 **References:**
 1. https://en.wikipedia.org/wiki/History_of_Linux